SageGrey/exp-exp-exp/improbabilityDrive/20_RealEstateGrant.md

 To whom it may concern,

-We are at a point where those likely to read this proposal have long ago reached the consensus that as a society we will need to prepare our built environment for drastic changes caused by climate change.
-We know that if in 28 years if sea level has risen by `X feet` as was predicted this month in the realease of the the `Insert source here,` and `storms are worse un-fun fact` one thing that is crystal clear is that we will need to build flood mitigation infrastrucutre.
-What is far from clear is exactly what this infrastructure will look like.
+I assume that we are at a moment where anyone likely to be reading this proposal will have long ago reached the consensus that as a society we need to prepare our built environment for the drastic changes caused by climate change.
+Given that in 30 years sea levels are likely to be as much as a foot above where they are now (as was predicted in NOAA's report released earlier this month) and "100-year storms" are likely to become annual events, it is crystal clear that we need to build flood mitigation infrastrucutre.
+What is far from clear, however, is what exactly this infrastructure will look like.

-I am writing to this board to seek funding to study what I find one of the most intriguing examples of flood infrastructure, Rabalder Skate Park in Roskilde, Denmark.
-Rabalder park was built by architect Søren Nordal Enevoldsen in 2012[^2].
-"Rabalderparken" is a large-scale park that collects rainwater from the city's streets and funnels them into a series of channels and tunnels before collecting them in a 23,000 square metre bowl with the holding capacity of ten competition swimming pools[^4].
-The system is a key part of the cities flash flood sustem.
+I am writing to this group to seek funding to study what I find to be an exceptionally intriguing example of flood infrastructure--Rabalder Skate Park in Roskilde, Denmark.
+Built by architect Søren Nordal Enevoldsen with Nordarch Architecture firm in 2012[^2], "Rabalderparken" collects rainwater from nearby streets in Rosklide and funnels them, using a series of channels and tunnels, into a 23,000 square metre bowl with the holding capacity of ten competition swimming pools[^4].
+The system is a key part of the cities flash flood system, but the space also serves as a public park for the city.
+In the years following the completion of the park, Enevoldsen and the architecture company Nordarch garnered a ripple of media attention from international news outlets, skate culuture magazines and sustainable design competitions [^5], the work has also appeared briefly in various academic and popular works documenting sustainable design [^6].

+As the park reaches a decade of operation, I wish to delve into the conditions that led to its creation as well as to develop a better understanding of how it has functioned over the last 10 years.

+Guiding Questions:

+ --> **How did it happen?**
+What coalitions and institutions were crucial in the conception, development, and implementation of the project.
+What were the obstacles that had to be overcome?

+ --> **Is it a success?**
+Do local officials and residents consider the projec to have a meaningful role in contributing to fllod infrastrucutre?
+Do locals think that it provides meaningful public space?
+Do skaters like it?

+--> **How is it maintained**
+ How is is the project being maintained?
+ Are there any threats to its continued operation?

-Enevoldsen passed away unexpectedly in July of 2021 [^3].
+One tragic point that affects this research is that Søren Enevoldsen passed away unexpectedly in July of 2021 [^3].
+This evidently complicates the research, while also underscoring the importance of capturing this story while it is still fresh in the minds of the community.

+### Methodolgy

+**May - June (remote)**
+- Identify and Correspond with Roskilde Gov officials
+- Track Down Past Members of Nordarch, SNE Architects
+- Communicate with owner/manager of Merch Fabrikken (local skate shop)

+** July (Roskilde) **
+- Observe/Skate at Roskilde
+- Interview
+### Budget

 I see this reasearch at Rabalder Skatepark to be the starting point for my Urban Planning thesis on the connections between building climate resilient architecture and robust networks for play.